 You should prepare for the interview with the committee, trying to improve your chances of being selected for one of the grants.

 The key is to show the people in the committee that you are serious about your studies, and that you really need scholarship to pursue them.
 Our list of common questions, and advice on how to answer each question, should help you to make a good impression, and land a grant at the end.

-Common scholarship questions
+Common scholarship interview questions

-Question 1: Introduce yourself.
+Question 1: Introduce yourself

-Answer the question with enthusiasm in your voice, speak about your future plans and what you want to do once you graduate and earn your degree.
-Try to convince the interviewers that you are serious about your career choice, and won’t leave the school after a year or two.
+Tell them about your future plans, and explain what you want to do once you graduate and earn your degree.
+Try to convince the interviewers that you are serious about your career path, and won’t leave the school after a year or two.